-This computation assesses the economic importance of background risk by "shocking" the two parameters that capture workers' exposure to risk, one through institutions or extent of superior information workers may have about evolution of their wages, θ_v ; the other through firm-provided insurance, θ_f .
-This exercise is of interest because, as shown by Lemieux et al. (2009) and Benabou and Tirole (2015), there is strong evidence of a rise of pay for performance wage schemes and high-powered incentives over the past decade, not only among workers in top positions but also among low rank employees.22 And competitive pressure for talent could make incentives even more powered in the future.
+This computation assesses the economic importance of uninsurable wage risk by counter-factually "shocking" the two parameters that capture workers' exposure to risk, one through institutions or extent of superior information workers may have about evolution of their wages, θ{ν} ; the other through firm-provided insurance, θ_f .
+Shocking θ_f is of interest because, as shown by Lemieux et al. (2009) and Bénabou and Tirole (2016), there is strong evidence of a rise of pay for performance wage schemes and high-powered incentives over the past decade, not only among workers in top positions but also among low-rank employees.30 And competitive pressure for talent could make incentives even more powered in the future.